WordPress/gutenberg/docs/how-to-guides/themes/block-theme-overview.md

 Some blocks have been made specifically for block themes.
 For example, you'll most likely use the **Site Title** block in your site's header while your **single** block template will most likely include a **Post Title** and a **Post Content** block.

 As we're still early in the process, the number of blocks specifically dedicated to these block templates is relatively small but more will be added as we move forward with the project.
-As of Gutenberg 8.5, the following blocks are currently available:
+As of Gutenberg 11.9, the following blocks are currently available:

 -   Site Title
+-   Site Logo
+-   Site Tagline
 -   Template Part
 -   Query
 -   Query Loop
 -   Query Pagination
+-   Header
+-   Footer
+-   Login/logout
+-   Archive Title
+-   Term Description
 -   Post Title
 -   Post Content
 -   Post Author